cf_xarray.accessor.CFAccessor#

 add_canonical_attributes(override=False, skip=None, verbose=False, source=None)[source]#

-Add canonical CF attributes to variables with standard names.
 Attributes are parsed from the official CF standard name table [1].
 This function adds an entry to the “history” attribute.

 overridebool